CambridgeNuclear/SCONE/docs/User Manual.rst

 * cycles: number of cycles
 * mfp: mean length of ray segments
 * abs_prob: ray absorption probability after each segment
-* robust: 1 for true; 0 for false; enable robust mode
+* robust: 1 for true; 0 for false; enable robust mode: in this case at each collision, each particle verifies that the material it currently thinks it is in and the one obtained by *placing* a particle in the geometry with the same spatial position and direction are in agreement
 * cache: 1 for true; 0 for false; enable distance caching
 * seed (*optional*): initial seed for the pseudo random number generator